jaumeCloquellCapo/go-api-boirplate/README.md

       ├── model
             ├── users                   # only sample domain, user package which handler for user business logic
       ├── repository                    # this is the only file to declare interface methods from storage and repository. also where to put func init the package.
-├── cmd                                 # Packages that provide support for a specific program that is being built, this contains cmd for REST
 ├── internal                            # Contains all application packages
       ├── helpers                       # For declaring all constants variable based on it's entity, declaring with full name descripting it
             ├── encryption              # you can have any encryption method here